 We ask that our residents be cautious and avoid venturing into unsafe areas where there may be washouts or other spring runoff.
 First and foremost is the safety of the public and staff.
 Watch for hazards when approaching flooded areas and washouts!
 Ensure the road is stable.

-The Operations Department will be responsible for coordinating and prioritizing action based on need and severity of the situation.
+The Operations Department will be responsible for coordinating and prioritizing action based on the need and severity of the situation.
 Please note that Lacombe County crews do NOT go onto private property to clean out or steam the culverts.

 In the spring and our crews are diligently checking roads dealing with the issues.
 In extreme weather events, bridges and major culverts may also be threatened.
 The steamer truck is used for opening up frozen culverts.
 This piece of equipment is especially important in the case of a slow melt where the temperatures drop at night causing the culverts to be blocked with ice.

-Lacombe County monitor water levels and weather conditions due to the annual spring runoff.
+Lacombe County monitors water levels and weather conditions due to the annual spring runoff.
 We have staff dedicated to checking roads and directing employees on when and where steaming, road repairs, or barricades and warning signs are required.

 Media releases will be used to keep local residents informed of road closures and dangerous areas.
 In extreme conditions, daily updates on the Lacombe County website will also be used to keep residents up to date.

 Lacombe County staff is very experienced in dealing with drainage issues but in extreme events, staff will have to prioritize the areas of concern.
-Localized flooding is the situation that is most common in Lacombe County but these are usually short term with minor traffic disruptions.
+Localized flooding is the situation that is most common in Lacombe County but these are usually short-term with minor traffic disruptions.

 Major flooding is more prevalent on the Blindman River and the Medicine River and the bridges south of Bentley are the most prone to possible damage.
 The bridges in the northwest area of the county, which mostly are standard bridges, also may be threatened.
 Implementing detour routes and road and bridge repairs will cause inconvenience but should not isolate any residents.